csgis/geonode_visual_regression/README.md

 ## Usage

+We're using local paver set up for development / testing.
+Of course, you could also use your local docker stack or even your production environment as a test environment.

 1. Start you local GeoNode environment `paver setup_data && paver start`
 2. Set base URL in .env (default: http://localhost:8000)
 3. Login to your GeoNode and save the cookie to `./backstop_data/engine_scripts